yashvardhanyadav2004-bot/Bird-species-observation-analysis/README.md

 - 📋 Interactive Data Tables
 - 🎯 KPI Cards

-These visualizations are designed to make **comparisons, trends, patterns and observation gaps** easier to understand.

 ---

 # 🧠 Business Insights

 The dashboard converts raw observation records into meaningful analytical insights.

-Examples include:

 - Identifying species with the highest observation frequency.
 - Identifying habitats with higher observation coverage.